airbnb/airpal/README.md

          -cp build/libs/airpal-*-all.jar server reference.yml
     ```

-5. Visit airpal
+5. Visit Airpal
     Assuming you used the default settings in `reference.yml` you can
-    now open http://localhost:8081 to use airpal.
+    now open http://localhost:8081 to use Airpal.
 Note that you might
     have to change the host, depending on where you deployed it.

 ## Compatibility Chart

-airpal Version | Presto Versions Tested
+Airpal Version | Presto Versions Tested
 ---------------|-----------------------
 0.1            | 0.77, 0.87